Legal Professional Skills

 Textbook requirements may vary from one teaching period to the next.

-This subject teaches online and database research strategies for primary and secondary legal materials.
-Students are taught how to plan a legal writing project from research stage through to analysis of materials and written execution.
-It introduces students to the skill of writing persuasively, concisely and in plain English to legal audiences in a variety of contexts.
+This subject provides a thorough introduction to online and database research strategies for primary and secondary legal materials.
+You will learn how to effectively plan a legal writing project from initial research stage, right through to analysis of materials and written execution.
+Plus, you will develop your skills in writing persuasively, concisely and in plain English to legal audiences in a variety of contexts.

 Assignment 1: 800 words.
 Relates to Learning Outcomes (LOs) 1, 2 Assignment 2: 1500 words.
 Relates to Learning Outcomes (LOs) 3, 4, 5 Assignment 3: 2000 words.
 Relates to Learning Outcomes (LOs) 1-6